Sorry, you need to enable JavaScript to visit this website.

 3. Organise students training courses to be entirely semester-based to enable students to go on international study mobilities during the academic year.

 As of 2018, the European Union Programmes Agency (EUPA) is also coordinating the implementation of the European Solidarity Corps (ESC).
-The European Solidarity Corps (or, Korp Ewropew ta' Solidarjetà - KETS) is the new European Union initiative that enables young people to show solidarity with communities in their respective country as well as abroad.
+The European Solidarity Corps (or, Korp Ewropew ta' Solidarjetà - KETS) is the new European Union initiative that enables young people to show solidarity with communities in their respective country and abroad.

 Under the Erasmus+ Programme Higher Education students have the opportunity to study abroad for a period of 3 and 12 months.
-It is financed by the European Commission.
-In Malta, Erasmus+ is administered by the National Agency (EUPA) and the higher education institutions that participate in the programme.
+The European Commission finances it.
+In Malta, Erasmus+ is administered by the National Agency (EUPA) and the higher education institutions participating in the programme.

 Furthermore under the Erasmus+ Programme VET learners (including apprentices) in vocational training organisations (VET providers), have the opportunity to participate in work placements or a combination of school based learning and work placements, such activities last between 2 weeks and 3 months, whereas long term mobility in VET providers last between 3 and 12 months.